hobossa/mytest/head_first_kotlin/readme.md

     - You can override a property’s getter and setter.
     - You can override a val property in the superclass with a var property in the subclass.
     - You can override a property’s type with one of the superclass version’s subtypes.
 (When you override a property, its type must match the type of the superclass version of the property, or be one of its subtypes.)
+- The rules for overriding functions
+    - The function parameters in the subclass must match those in the superclass.
+    - The function return types must be compatible.
+The overriding function must return either the same type, or a subclass type.
+- An overridden function or property stays open until it’s declared final.
+You don’t have to declare it as open further down the tree.
+If you want to stop a function or property from being overridden further down the class hierarchy, you can prefix it with final.

 - ch5 How to override functions